hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 The following options control VMware Tools settings on the virtual machine:

+* `sync_time_with_host` - (Optional) Enable the guest operating system to synchronization its clock with the host when the virtual machine is powered on or resumed.
+Requires vSphere 7.0 Update 1 and later.
+Requires VMware Tools to be installed.

+* `sync_time_with_host_periodically` - (Optional) Enable the guest operating system to periodically synchronize its clock with the host.
+Requires vSphere 7.0 Update 1 and later.
+On previous versions, setting `sync_time_with_host` is will enable periodic synchronization.
+Requires VMware Tools to be installed.

 * `run_tools_scripts_after_power_on` - (Optional) Enable post-power-on scripts to run when VMware Tools is installed.
 Default: `true`.

 * `run_tools_scripts_after_resume` - (Optional) Enable ost-resume scripts to run when VMware Tools is installed.
 Default: `true`.